jundalisay/superb/content/en/research/constitutions/au/chapter-1/part-5.md

 51. Legislative powers of the Parliament

 The Parliament shall have power to make laws for the peace, order, and good government of the Commonwealth with respect to:
-(i) trade and commerce with other countries, and among the States;
+- 1. trade and commerce with other countries, and among the States
-(ii) taxation; but so as not to discriminate between States or parts of States;
+- 2. taxation; but so as not to discriminate between States or parts of States;
 (iii) bounties on the production or export of goods, but so that such bounties shall be uniform throughout the Commonwealth;
 (iv) borrowing money on the public credit of the Commonwealth;